In our last episode we already had a bit of a glimpse. Now the release is really out.

 SQL functionality that Kasia added after getting the patter recognition to work

-with MATCH_RECOGNIZE
+with MATCH_RECOGNIZE.

 Here are a few examples that Kasia will be running: